themadprofessor/shitpost/README.md

 ```
 On linux, if `$XDG_CONFIG_HOME` is not set, `$HOME/.config` is used instead.+

+If `--config-file` is passed as a command line parameter, the file at the given path is merged in after the config file
+specified above if it exists.

 ### Command line arguments

 Use `shitpost --help` for a complete list of arguments.